Thevitoralves/TabFakeNews/README.md

-# clone-tabnews
+# TabFakeNews
-Cópia barata do TabNews do curso.dev do Felipe Deschamps!
+Cópia barata do TabNews do https://curso.dev do Felipe Deschamps!